Sebiworld/AppApi/README.md

 }
 ```

 Do you want to know, how you can render Twack-components as JSON?
-I extended the documentation so it now convers ajax-rendering: [https://github.com/Sebiworld/Twack#ajax-output](https://github.com/Sebiworld/Twack#ajax-output)
+I extended the documentation so it now covers ajax-rendering: [https://github.com/Sebiworld/Twack#ajax-output](https://github.com/Sebiworld/Twack#ajax-output)

 <a name="example2-file-handlers"></a>